-Ellie Carter, a sophomore at Ridgefield High School, has always believed in the importance of leadership, public speaking, and hard work.
+Ellie Carter, a junior at Ridgefield High School, has always believed in the importance of leadership, public speaking, and hard work.
 She channels these values into everything she does, from her schoolwork to her personal life.

 Ellie currently serves as the Chief of Leadership Staff for the orchestra program at Ridgefield High School, as well as the Regional VP of Community Service of the CT Valley Region of BBYO, an international Jewish teen movement.
 She has volunteered – and eventually worked – as a student mentor teacher at her temple’s religious school, teaching the Hebrew language and Jewish culture in a total of ten elementary and middle school-aged classes since seventh grade.
 In addition, she has held several positions for the Ridgefield chapter of the National Charity League, such as Recording Secretary, Membership Chair, Sunshine Committee, and Tic Tac Council.
 Ellie is also a member of the International Business Internship Program, where she works to help a salon owner in Nigeria grow and expand her business along with several other Ridgefield teens.
 These leadership positions have all helped her learn valuable life skills and allowed her to get more involved in programs that she is passionate about.